drakkar-lig/walt-python-packages/doc/walt/doc/md/server-upgrade.md

 ## Preliminary check

-This procedure works for upgrading your debian-based WalT server installation, considering your OS is at least Debian Buster (Debian 10).
+This procedure works for upgrading your debian-based WalT server installation, considering your OS is at least Debian Bullseye (Debian 11).
 You can verify it using:
 ```
 $ grep VERSION /etc/os-release